infamousjoeg/Secret-Manager-formerly-AAM/Dual Account Script/README.md

 This script enables fully automatic configuration for the dual account feature.

+**_Notice:_** In Privilege Cloud Shared Services environment, only password authentication method is supported.

 ## Requirements
 - This scripts can run against Vault and PVWA v12.1 and up.
 - The script is used to create and configure new accounts as dual account.
 It does not configure existing account as dual account.